LITS Services FAQ: Fall 2020

 Where are my old Moodle courses?

-While summer courses are still in session, the old Moodle site (containing courses Summer 2020 and earlier) will be available at moodle.brynmawr.edu.
-On Tuesday, August 18, the old Moodle site will remain accessible, but the URL will change to moodlearchive.brynmawr.edu.

-Starting August 18, courses that were currently on poodle.brynmawr.edu will be available at moodle.brynmawr.edu.
+Starting August 18, courses that were on poodle.brynmawr.edu will now be available at moodle.brynmawr.edu.
+Courses from Summer 2020 and earlier (back to Fall 2017) will be available on our Moodle archive at moodlearchive.brynmawr.edu.

 What changes will I see in Moodle this fall?

 New Moodle features include collapsible topic sections, inline PDF grading, attendance tracking, and Zoom, Perusall, and Piazza integrations.
-We’ll post announcements about each of these features to the new Moodle site itself and publish a digest of these via the LITS blog, Tech Docs, and other channels.
-Stay tuned!
+We’re posting announcements about each of these features to the new Moodle site itself and publishing new Tech Docs regularly.

 Do I need a Zoom account on Bryn Mawr’s license?
 How can I get one?